 I used my hot glue gun to glue everything in place.

-I love it!
+It’s so cute and I love how it turned out!
 So much more neutral.
 And as you’ll see in my upcoming fall decor posts, that I’ve gotten rid of almost all the orange in my fall home decor.
 Sometimes I just get the itch to change it all up!
 So, this new farmhouse-y, neutral pumpkin fits right in!

 If you don’t have time to make this cutie today, I hope you’ll pin it for later…